-Assessment Component Weighting External assessment 80% Paper 1A + 1B: 30 Multiple choice questions and 4 data-based questions on SL material 36% Paper 2 (sections A + B): Data-based, short answer and extended response questions on SL material 44% Internal assessment 20% Internal Assessment: Scientific investigation of your choice, which can range from a hands-on laboratory investigation to analysis of secondary data; assessed on four criteria - research design, data analysis, conclusion and evaluation.
+Assessment Component Weighting External assessment 80% Paper 1A + 1B: 30 Multiple choice questions and 4 data-based questions related to experimental work and the syllabus on SL material 36% Paper 2 (sections A + B): Data-based, short answer and extended response questions on SL material 44% Internal assessment 20% Internal Assessment: Scientific investigation of your choice, which can range from a hands-on laboratory investigation to analysis of secondary data; assessed on four criteria - research design, data analysis, conclusion and evaluation.
 (Maximum: 3000 words).
 20%